Accountant

 While government entities, extractive businesses, and certain public benefit organisations may be exempt, they must still meet specific notification requirements.
 Most private commercial enterprises are classified as taxable businesses and must adhere to the standard 9% rate on taxable income exceeding AED 375,000.

 Filing a return is only half the battle; ensuring its accuracy and timeliness is what protects your company's standing.
-The IRS and local authorities, like the FTA, operate on a system of strict accountability.
+Local authorities, like the FTA, operate on a system of strict accountability.
 When a business fails to meet these standards, the consequences are rarely just administrative; they are financial and operational.

 The most visible impact of a filing error is the immediate hit to your cash flow.
 Penalties are typically structured as follows: